 Under this pillar, NCG’s mission is to foster innovative theoretical approaches to negotiation.
 We aim to produce cutting-edge research while actively promoting learning through workshops, lectures, and engagement with students worldwide.
 By combining a top-down and bottom-up approach, we share the Schranner Concept with the younger generation and ensure their voices are heard in the field of global peace negotiations.

-Learn more ↗Training for Humanitarian, Diplomatic, and Peace & Security Leaders.
-Under this pillar, NCG’s mission is to strengthen the negotiation capacity of humanitarian personnel, diplomats, and peace and security actors.
+Learn more ↗Training for Diplomatic Peace and Security Leaders.
+Under this pillar, NCG’s mission is to strengthen the negotiation capacity of diplomats and peace and security actors.
 Grounded in the SCHRANNER CONCEPT®, our trainings enable leaders to prepare effectively, apply key negotiation tactics, and engage with confidence at the negotiation table.

 Our consultants coordinate and lead difficult peace negotiations in the field.